IsmailGemaledin/hm1-lernplatform/README.md

 ## Scale

 - ~10,000 lines of code
-- 100+ commits
+- 90+ commits
 - 2 contributors

 ## License & Contribution

 This project is maintained by Ismail Gemaledin and Iusuf Gemaledin.
-Contributions are welcome for corrections, additional examples, or updated modules.
+Contributions are welcome for corrections, additional examples/PDF files, or updated modules.
 Please follow professional documentation standards for consistency.
+You can send your submissions at st200139@stud.uni-stuttgart.de